Architectural Landmarks in Atlanta, GA

 • Box OfficeMon-Fri 10am-6pm · Sat 10am-3pm · Sun Closed

-• ToursMon, Thu & Sat · book via foxtheatre.org
+• ToursMon, Thu and Sat · book via foxtheatre.org

 • Capacity4,678 seats · 300+ performances per year · 750,000 visitors annually

-Real estate context: The Fox sits at the centre of Midtown's arts corridor.
-Condos and flats within a 5-minute walk of Peachtree & Ponce de Leon trade at a significant premium over comparable Atlanta units — proximity to walkable cultural infrastructure is one of the strongest value drivers in the Midtown submarket.
+Real estate context: The Fox sits at the center of Midtown's arts corridor.
+Condos within a 5-minute walk of Peachtree and Ponce de Leon trade at a significant premium — proximity to walkable cultural infrastructure is one of the strongest value drivers in the Midtown submarket.
 Browse Midtown listings.

 02